Reuss (river): Name

 Ptolemy records the river's pre-Germanic name as Silana (whence the name of Silenen).

-The Germanic name is attested as Rusa, Rusia from the 9th century (sometimes recorded as Ursa in the Early Modern period, c.f.
-Urseren), from an early Germanic *Rūsi, oblique *Rūsjō-.
+The Germanic name is attested as Rusa, Rusia from the 9th century (sometimes recorded as Ursa in the Early Modern period, cf. Urseren), from an early Germanic *Rūsi, oblique *Rūsjō-.

 Greule (1982) interprets the name as an Old European hydronym, directly cognate with Riß.
 Because of Ptolemy's record of the pre-Germanic name Silana, it is possible that only part of the river was known as *Rūsi in antiquity; alternatively, *Rūsi has been interpreted as a purely Germanic name introduced with Germanic settlement in the early medieval period, a derivation from OHG rūsa, riusa "fish trap".

 Upper Reuss

 Until the 13th century, the Schöllenen Gorge was impassable, separating Urseren from Uri.
 Urseren was accessible via Furka and Oberalp, and was under the influence of the bishopric of Chur.

 The main settlement area of Uri was the plain of the Reuss estuary Altdorf (Reussebene).
 Settlements tended to form on either side of the river, while the river itself was often taken as communal or parish boundary.

 The Schöllenen Gorge was made passable the 1230s, opening access to the Gotthard Pass.
 This resulted in an immense increase of the strategic value of the Reuss valley, as reflected in the grant of imperial immediacy to Uri and the wider political backdrop of the foundation of the Old Swiss Confederacy.

 The Reuss was canalised between Attinghausen and Altdorf in 1850–1863, and to the river mouth in 1900–1912, significantly increasing the arable land in the Reuss plain.
 A small river delta was reconstructed in 1985.
 After flooding in 1987, improved flood control measures were constructed during 1995–1999.

 A small hydroelectric plant was built in Schöllenen Gorge for the construction of the Gotthard Tunnel in 1875.
 Larger hydroelectric plants were built at Amsteg (1922), Wassen (1949) and Göschenen (1962).